The inverse square law and the sound intensity as sound energy quantity sound pressure - sengpielaudio

 of sound pressure is 1/r.
 This should be understood quite well.

-Our hearing (eardrums) is directly sensitive only to the sound pressure.
+Our hearing (eardrum) is directly sensitive to the sound pressure.
+From the

-From a historical perspective, the level differences at the stereo listening
+historical perspective, the level differences for stereo listening were called

-were called "intensity" differences.
-But sound intensity is a specifically
+"intensity" differences.
+However, sound intensity is a specifically defined

-defined quantity, which can not be picked up by a microphone, nor would
+quantity that can not be picked up by a microphone, nor would it be useful

-it be useful for a sound recording.
-So call the "intensity" stereophony
+for a sound recording.
+So call the "intensity" stereophony better level

-soundpressure as sound field quantity.
-For this there is the advice:
+pressure as a sound field quantity.
+There is also the advice: Try to avoid

-Avoid the use of the sound power and the sound intensity as sound
+the use of sound power and sound intensity as sound energy quantities.

 How does the sound decrease with distance?